 Connect the BlueJet Preset Argon Regulator/Flowmeter onto the gas cylinder/bottle by hand, keeping the round sight gauge in the vertical position.
 Then tighten the nut with a spanner, but do-not over tighten.
 Connect the gas hose to the threaded outlet on the right-hand side of the regulator (Picture A) and tighten with a spanner.
-Connect the other end of the gas hose to gas inlet fitting on the rear panel of the welding machine using the supplied Adjustable Hose Clamp to tighten up the hose onto the barb-connector.
+Connect the other end of the gas hose to gas inlet fitting on the rear panel of the welding machine using the supplied quick connector.
 Check for any leaks with soapy water in a squeeze bottle, and look for bubbles (when the gas is on), this will highlight any gas leaks.

-The gas flow (in Litres Per Minute) for shielding the molten weld metal from the atmosphere is adjustable and depends on the iob and atmospheric conditions you encounter when welding.
+The gas flow (in Litres Per Minute) for shielding the molten weld metal from the atmosphere is adjustable and depends on the job and atmospheric conditions you encounter when welding.